-Devnet vs Testnet vs Mainnet
+Simnet vs. Devnet vs. Testnet vs. Mainnet

-Devnet, testnet, and mainnet refer to types of blockchain networks used for development, testing, or production within a blockchain ecosystem.
-The first two kinds—the devnet and testnet—are used for deploying code still in development and testing, where developers can learn more about their applications without running the risk of affecting real-world assets with economic value.
-Mainnet is for production-ready code: other users can now interact with your application and spend their valuable crypto assets.
+- The first three—simnet, devnet and testnet—are used for deploying code still in development and testing, where developers can learn more about their applications without running the risk of hacks and losing assets with real-world economic value.

 What Is a Devnet?